Kidding around columbia Subscribe

 Posted on |

-Are you looking for free things to do this holiday season in Columbia, SC?
+Are you looking for free Christmas things to do in Columbia, SC?
 The holidays may drain your pockets when it comes to gift-buying and hosting parties, but these free events, parades, and tree-lighting ceremonies will help you feel a little more jolly, merry, and bright!
 There is also the added bonus of your kid getting to see Santa around town.
 Check out our list of the best free events in the Columbia area to get the holiday season started.

 This article includes: